fblecha/readinglist/README.md

 (@) = via Audible

 ## 1.1.
 2019 Books
+* (WIP) The Essential Wooden: A Lifetime of Lessons on Leaders and Leadership by John Wooden & Steve Jamison
 * Incident Management for Operations by Rob chnepp, Ron Vidal & Chris Hawley
 * it doesnt have to be crazy at work by jason fried and david heinemeier hansson
 * (@) Sam Walton by Sam Walton